abhisheknaik96/continuing-rl-exps/README.md

 - Naik, Wan, Tomar, Sutton, 2024: _Reward Centering,_ RLC. [[Link](https://arxiv.org/abs/2405.09999)]
 - Naik, Sutton, 2022: _Multi-Step Average-Reward Prediction via Differential TD(lambda),_ RLDM. [[Link](https://drive.google.com/file/d/1Ygx2XI0mOFw4pfWZOm67uWsJQTOZEPSj/view?usp=sharing)]
 - Wan*, Naik*, Sutton, 2021: _Learning and Planning in Average-Reward Markov Decision Processes,_ ICML. [[Link](https://arxiv.org/abs/2006.16318)]

+Note: Instead of maintaining multiple public repositories on github for all the different projects in my PhD, I created this single repository that can probably run every experiment in my dissertation.
+However, I have not re-run all those experiments with this unified codebase.
+If you are experiencing some unexpected results, feel free to reach out to me at `abhisheknaik22296@gmail.com` and I will be happy to work those out with you :)